ObolNetwork/charon/docs/contributing.md

   - Prefix can be a single or double hierarchical package name, but not three or more.
 E.g. `app` , or `app/tracer`.
   - The rest of the title must be a concise high-level overview in the present tense and starting with lower case.
 - **PR body format** is defined as:
-  - Start with detailed description of the change.
+  - Start with a detailed description of the change.
   - Description should use proper grammar in present tense.
   - Ends with a list of tags (some required, others optional) (`^tag: value of this tag\n`):
   - `category`: required; one of: `refactor`, `bug`, `feature`, `docs`, `release`, `tidy`, `fixbuild`.